Skip to content

 Now, providing a uniform and precise definition of the cause of action is impossible.
 According to Edwin.
 E. Bryant, cause of action may be defined as a situation or state of facts entitling a party to maintain an action before a judicial tribunal.
 Such facts may include:

-1. Defendant violating the Plainftiff’s right, or
+1. Defendant violating the Plaintiff’s right, or

 2. The action or omission of the Respondent threatens the plaintiff’s rights against which the plaintiff can adopt preventive and restraining measures or